 For the purpose of interoperability, an authenticator or a supplicant shall support group 19, an ECC group defined over a 256-bit prime order field.

-An authentication responder that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1, has the corresponding SME to act as the Authenticator, and receives the first authentication frame with a Nonce element, RSNE, RSNXE, and a Diffie-Hellman Parameter element shall:
+An authentication responder that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1, has the (#1484)SME to act as the Authenticator, and receives the first Authentication(#1485) frame with a Nonce element, RSNE, RSNXE, and a Diffie-Hellman Parameter element shall:

 Verify that the AKM indicated in the RSNE rather than AKM suite selector element as defined in 12.4.4 (IEEE 802.1X authentication utilizing Authentication frames) is supported.
 Otherwise, the authentication responder shall reject message 1 with status code set to STATUS_INVALID_AKMP.